Friday, 2 May 2025

 I attended a zoom talk on 29th October and one of the tips was to organise your matches into groups by looking at shared matches.

 I have 2 unknown fathers at 2xgt grandparent level in the maternal side of my tree.
-Once I had assigned those I had confirmed as descedants of known relatives I was left with a number of unkowns which I grouped together.
+Once I had assigned those I had confirmed as descendents of known relatives I was left with a number of unknowns which I grouped together.

 On 30th October I started looking at how some of them might be connected.
 I had a number of them who had the surname Jeffery or a variant in their tree.